 located near Lancaster Ave. in Fort

 The Last Drive-In Picture Show is located near Gatesville and open year round.

-The Graham Drive-In Theater is open summer weekends.
+The Graham Drive-In Theater dates back to 1948 & is open summer weekends.

 The Brazos Drive-In is located near Granbury.

-It's over 50 years old and still in operation.
+It's over 50 years old and still operating.

 The Skyvue Drive-In is located on Hwy.
 87S